Vincent T. DeVita: Personal life

-Vincent DeVita married Mary Kay Bush, with whom he has had two children, Ted and Elizabeth.
-Vincent DeVita diagnosed his son Ted as a child with aplastic anemia.
-Ted thereafter was placed in a sterile environment for his safety, and died in 1980 at the age of 17.
+DeVita married Mary Kay Bush, with whom he had two children, Ted and Elizabeth.
+DeVita diagnosed his son Ted's aplastic anemia.
+Ted thereafter was placed in a sterile environment for his safety and died in 1980.

 Ted's situation, and that of David Vetter, inspired the 1976 TV movie The Boy in the Plastic Bubble starring John Travolta.
-His daughter Elizabeth has written about the experience of losing her brother in The Empty Room.
-Vincent DeVita has been treated for prostate cancer.
+Elizabeth has written about the experience of losing her brother in The Empty Room.

+DeVita has been treated for prostate cancer.